computefoundation/gnu-linux-shell-scripting/README.md

 # Linux-shell-base

-**linux-shell-base** is a resource of solutions to foundational shell scripting problems in Linux.
-It is a solutions for problems in the lowest sublayer of the Linux application layer for higher-level shell scripting.
+**linux-shell-base** is a resource of solutions to low-level shell scripting problems in the Linux application layer as an approach to the philosophy of computing.

-All solutions conform to four principles:
+All solutions conform to five principles:

+* Solve a fundamental problem.
-* Solve a problem applicable to a large part of the Linux community.
+* Apply to a large part of the Linux community.
+* Use a widely accepted methodology.
+* Comply with the [UNIX philosophy][reference-Eric-Raymond-17_Unix_Rules] and standard scripting rules.
-* Solve a problem that requires a considerable amount of research.
+* Require a considerable amount of research.
-* Adhere to the [UNIX philosophy][reference-Eric-Raymond-17_Unix_Rules].
-* Follow a standard [guideline][wiki-Guideline-for-Scripts].

 This repository has no build/install automation.
-All solutions are additionally independent of each other and contained in the following three directories:
+All solutions are independent of each other and contained in the following three directories:

 ### bin/